 Safety, however, is a major concern and there are always two or more safety kayakers around to pull you out.Safety gear is provided and excursions almost always use multiple rafts in each trip for safety purposes.
 The half-day excursion typically shoots 12 rapids, while a full day's outing usually includes 11 more.

 Many of the rapids are class 5, which means the most difficult to navigate and, at one point, there's a 90% chance that the raft will flip if the water is not skilfully negotiated.

-Appropriate clothing for the experience is

-a T-shirt and old footwear that will stand a soaking.
+Appropriate clothing for the experience is a baseball-style hat, swimming shorts, a T-shirt and old footwear that will stand a soaking.
 Operators joke that the river god, Nyaminyami, is keen on removing rafters' shoes when not well secured.

 Under no circumstances should you take a camera, passport or any valuables with you - even spectacles should be left behind unless it is absolutely necessary to use them.